-A Century and a Half of Tradition watchmaker in the service of the Navy.
+A century and a half of tradition watchmaking in the service of the Navy.

-Clockmaker of the State Navy, of the observatory of the bureau of longitudes, geographical service of the Army and the National Conservatory of Arts and Crafts.
-Since its origins in 1854, Auricoste has been closely linked to naval aviation French.
-Its history gives it a special status in the world of watchmaking or beauty and rigor of the mechanism are the key words.
+Watchmaker for the French Navy, de l’Observatoire du bureau des longitudes, service géographique de l’Armée et du Conservatoire National des Arts et Métiers.
+Since its origins in 1854, Auricoste has been closely linked to French naval aviation.
+Its history gives it a special status in the world of watchmaking, where beauty and rigor of mechanism are the watchwords.

 Its chronographs are considered to be the measuring instruments of choice by specialists and enthusiasts of watchmaking mechanisms throughout the world.

-These performances allow it to equip naval, air and ground forces in France and abroad.
-Our measuring tools; our different models are designed for robustness and readability to withstand the most extreme situations.
+Its performance enables it to equip naval, air and land armies in France and abroad.
+Our measurement tools and models are designed for robustness and perfect legibility to withstand the most extreme situations.

 Chronology